kiba/Writings/atg/chp3_very_much_alive.md

 Part of O'Neill still wondered if Cromwell is alive, even after he answered all his questions to his satisfaction.

 Years of special operation has taught him that ignoring reality was likely to lead to very bad things.
-People who died, should remain dead.
-Cromwell broke his rule.
+Yet, there was a rule that was like a law of physics.
+People who died remained very dead.
+Cromwell seem to have broke this rule, but O'Neill never actually saw him die.
 So he has to believe what what we seeing in front of his eyes.

-The man who gave up his life to save Earth from a black hole is not dead.
+Frank Cromwell isn't dead.

 ***

 It didn't take long for General Hammond to get here, as his office was located nearby in this underground complex.

-"Frank Cromwell, am I hearing this right?
+"Colonel Cromwell, am I hearing this right?
 You ended up seventeen year into the future on an alternate Earth, where we are the subject of a television series?"

 "Yes, I believe that's about right," Cromwell affirmed.